The Real Cost of Stress: Not Knowing Could be Killing You!

 • Magnesium and Zinc are the two biggest nutrients that are attacked.

-• B-Vitamins (B6, B12) have been shown to reduce occupational stress.
+• B-vitamins (B6, B12) have been shown to reduce occupational stress.

 • Calcium and Iron are also depleted.